| Title: | Generating Multi-State Survival Data |

 Any R object. |

-An object with two classes one being data.frame
+An object with two classes one being data.frame and the other THMM.

 Artur Araújo, Luís Meira Machado and Susana Faria